Ferritin

 What do my results mean?

 Ferritin concentrations are reduced in cases of prolonged iron deficiency, increased in haemochromatosis and other disorders associated with excess iron accumulation in the body, as well as in people undergoing repeated blood transfusion therapy.
-Ferritin is an acute-phase protein, which means that its levels increase in people with inflammatory diseases, liver diseases, chronic infections, autoimmune diseases and certain cancers, and in people with alcohol abuse.
+Ferritin is an acute-phase protein, which means that its levels increase in people with inflammatory diseases, liver disease, chronic infections, autoimmune diseases, certain cancers and alcohol abuse.
 However, ferritin is not used to diagnose or monitor treatment for these conditions.

 Related studies